The Final Frontier (Mad About You)

-"The Final Frontier" is the name of the final episode of the United States television series Mad About You prior to its 2019 revival.
+"The Final Frontier" is the name of the final episode of the American television series Mad About You prior to its 2019 revival.
 This special double episode serves as the 21st and 22nd episode of the seventh season.
 It first aired on NBC on May 24, 1999, to an audience of approximately 19.8 million households, in a 45-minute version.

 Plot

 The finale is based as a flash forward about 22 years into the future.
 For the first time since she was born in the last episode of season five entitled "The Birth", the Buchmans' only daughter, Mabel, is seen beyond infancy.
 She becomes a film maker, like her father, and is making an autobiography about herself and her family.
 As it turns out, the Buchmans were not officially married because the minister who married them was not ordained.
 Eventually they get officially "re-married" so as to have the same anniversary date.

 Another course of events relates to Mabel explaining, through comedic skits, that she turned out to be who she was because she had neurotic parents.
 During the course of the biopic, Mabel shows how Paul and Jamie separate.
 However, in the end, during a showing of Mabel's film Stabbing Bob, the rest of the family, including Debbie, Joan and Ira, conspire to have the two of them sit together.
 They then discover a spark between the two and get back together.
 At the end, Mabel gives a description of what happened to each character (including the regular supporting casts who appear for the episode) and ends with Paul and Jamie living "happily ever after".

+When the show returned in 2019 for season 8, most of the plot of this episode was retconned.